-Health Guardians of Catholic Charities is an intensive and integrated care model that strives to remove and address any and all barriers (social, economic and health-related) to receiving effective health care.
+Health Guardians of Catholic Charities is an intensive and integrated care model that strives to remove and address barriers (social, economic, and health-related) to receiving effective health care.
 It is an integrated system of intensive medical and behavioral care navigation.
 It incorporates the many health and social services provided by Catholic Charities and its partner organizations to help these patients achieve a better quality of life.

 The below video offers more insight into what Health Guardians does and who they serve.